Diomedes: Book VIII

 Zeus ordered all other deities to not interfere with the battle.
 He made the Trojans stronger so they could drive away the Achaeans from battle.
 Then he thundered aloud from Ida and sent the glare of his lightning upon the Achaeans.
 Seeing this, all the great Achaean warriors—including the two Ajaxes, Agamemnon, Idomeneus and Odysseus—took flight.
-Nestor could not escape because one of his horses was wounded by Paris’ arrow.
+Nestor could not escape because one of his horses was wounded by Paris' arrow.
 He might have perished if not for Diomedes.

-This incident is the best example for Diomedes’ remarkable bravery.
+This incident is the best example for Diomedes' remarkable bravery.
 Seeing that Nestor's life was in danger, the son of Tydeus shouted for Odysseus' help.
-The latter ignored his cry and ran away.
-Left alone in the battleground, Diomedes took his stand before Nestor and ordered him to take Sthenelus’ place.
+The latter didn't hear his cry and ran away.
+Left alone in the battleground, Diomedes took his stand before Nestor and ordered him to take Sthenelus' place.
 Having Nestor as the driver, Diomedes bravely rushed towards Hector.
 Struck by his spear, Hector's driver Eniopeus was slain.
 Taking a new driver, Archeptolemus, Hector advanced forward again.
 Zeus saw that both Hector and Archeptolemus were about to be slain by Diomedes and decided to intervene.
-He took his mighty Thunderbolt and shot its lightning in front of Diomedes’ chariot.
-Nestor advised Diomedes to turn back since no person should try to transgress Zeus’ will.
+He took his mighty Thunderbolt and shot its lightning in front of Diomedes' chariot.
+Nestor advised Diomedes to turn back since no person should try to transgress Zeus' will.
 Diomedes answered, "Hector will talk among the Trojans and say, 'The son of Tydeus fled before me to the ships.'
 This is the vaunt he will make, and may the earth then swallow me."
 Nestor responded, "Son of Tydeus, though Hector say that you are a coward the Trojans and Dardanians will not believe him, nor yet the wives of the mighty warriors whom you have laid low."
 Saying these words, Nestor turned the horses back.
 Hector, seeing that they had turned back from battle, called Diomedes a "woman and a coward" and promised to slay him personally.
 Diomedes thought three times of turning back and fighting Hector, but Zeus thundered from heaven each time.